Best Time to Visit Malaysia: Weather By Month and Season

 August

-• Overview: With its better than average weather, the east coast continues to see massive tourism numbers into August.
+• Overview: With its better-than-average weather, the East Coast continues to see massive tourism numbers into August.
 Western Malaysia trudges along with hot and humid conditions along with heavy showers.
-Despite the not-so-pleasant weather conditions in much of the country, tourism’s still alive and kicking.
+Despite the not-so-pleasant weather conditions in much of the country, tourism is still alive and kicking.
 Be sure to book far in advance wherever you decide to go.

-• Where to go: East coast destinations like Tioman and Redang are excellent at this time of year, if a little busy.
+• Where to go: East Coast destinations like Tioman and Redang are excellent at this time of year, if a little busy.
 Peninsular destinations like Kuala Lumpur and Melaka are at their driest.
-This is a good time to visit them, although with the summer holidays still in session you may find higher than normal prices and lower availability of accommodations.
-You’d best avoid west coast islands like Penang due to the heavy rains brought on by the monsoon.
+This is a good time to visit them, although, with the summer holidays still in session, you may find higher than normal prices and lower availability of accommodations.
+You should avoid West Coast islands like Penang due to the heavy rains brought on by the monsoon.

 City Avg.
 High Avg.
 Low Avg.
 Temp Precip.